anvial/juju/docs/reference/hook-command/list-of-hook-commands/storage-list.md

 ## Details

-storage-list will list the names of all storage instances attached to the unit.
-These names can be passed to storage-get via the "-s" flag to query the storage attributes.
+`storage-list` will list the names of all storage instances attached to the unit.
+These names can be passed to `storage-get` via the `"-s"` flag to query the storage attributes.

 A storage name may be specified, in which case only storage instances for that named storage will be returned.

 Further details:
-storage-list list storages instances that are attached to the unit.
+`storage-list` list storages instances that are attached to the unit.
-The storage instance identifiers returned from storage-list may be passed through to the storage-get command using the -s option.
+The storage instance identifiers returned from `storage-list` may be passed through to the `storage-get` command using the `"-s"` option.